Joints tightened: Introduction

 \section{Introduction}

-The joints problem~\cite{CEGPSSS92} asks to determine, given a set of $L$ lines in $\RR^d$ (or $\FF^d$, where throughout this paper $\FF$ denotes an arbitrary field), what is the maximum number of joints formed by these lines.
-Given a set of lines, a \emph{joint} is defined to be a point passed through by $d$ lines from the set and not all lying in the same hyperplane.
+The joints problem asks to determine, given a set of $L$ lines in $\RR^d$ (or $\FF^d$, where throughout this paper $\FF$ denotes an arbitrary field), what is the maximum number of joints formed by these lines.
+Given a set of lines, a \emph{joint} is defined to be a point passed through by $d$ lines from the set that do not all lie in the same hyperplane.
 Note that we only count each point at most once as a joint, even if more than $d$ lines pass through it.
 Here one should think of $d$ as fixed and $L$ as large.
+The following example appears in the original paper on the joints problem~\cite{CEGPSSS92}.

 \begin{example} Take $k$ generic hyperplanes (provided that $|\FF|$ is large enough) forming $L = \binom{k}{d-1}$ lines from $(d-1)$-wise intersections and

 joints from $d$-wise intersections.
 Here $d$ is fixed and $L \to \infty$. \end{example}